Best Practices

 Builders and developers benefit from AR through wearable technology and 360-degree video, which enable 3D visualization of projects, automated measuring, and quick simulations of architectural changes.

 Additionally, AR provides effective safety training and hazard simulations.
-These technologies also support remote worksites and mobile access, further increasing their value in modern construction practices.
+These technologies also support remote work sites and mobile access, further increasing their value in modern construction practices.

-11. 3D Printing
+13. 3D Printing

 3D printing is becoming increasingly significant in the construction industry.
 The global 3D printing construction market is likely to grow at a compound annual growth rate (CAGR) of 65.25% from 2023 to 2032, reaching $519.49 billion by 2032 while in 2022, the market value was at $3.42 billion.